 Checking/rectifying the fluid level of the hydraulic clutch

 The fluid level rises with increasing wear of the clutch lining disc.
 Do not use brake fluid.

-- Move the clutch fluid reservoir mounted on the handlebar to a horizontal position.
+- Move the clutch fluid reservoir mounted on the handlebar to a horizontal position. - Check the fluid level.

-- Remove screws 1.

-- Remove cover 2 with membrane 3.

-- Check the fluid level.